icomse/3rd_workshop_advanced_sampling/settingup.md

 * Enter your ACCESS password when prompted.
 * If you are registered with ACCESS DUO, you will receive a prompt on your device.
 Once you have approved it, you will be logged in.

-* If you have a previous Pittsburg supercomputing password, you may login using this password, but you will be using your own computational resources.
+* If you have a previous Pittsburgh Supercomputing Center (PSC) username and password, you may login using this password, but you will be using your own computational resources.

 ### Logging in as a Jupyter Notebook via on-demand.